Q: How can I pay for my order?

 Q: What happened with the discontinued product lines?

 A: These product lines were discontinued due to problems with these suppliers.
 Our policy for years has been only to work with reputable companies.
 Our goal is to provide only the best products for long-term food storage, this is our specialty and what makes us different.
+We won't continue to carry a line just to try and make sales knowing that there is going to be a problem.

 Q: What is the difference between dehydrated food and freeze dried food?